Georgie Pengelly, Founder of Neighbourhood Media

 While the rest of the world appears to be moving away from print publications, Georgie Pengelly bucked the trend to launch a new hyperlocal magazine in September last year, and it’s paying off.

-The premise is based on magazines targeting a specific group of residents living in a single postcode.
-The first magazine, 2075, was launched in the Sydney suburb of St Ives where Georgie grew up.
-Less than a year after it’s formation, the outlet, Neighbourhood Media, has already expanded to include 16 different publications, all for their own specific postcode in Sydney.
+This magazine is targeted specifically at an audience living in a single postcode, the Sydney suburb of St Ives where Georgie grew up.
+But less than a year after its formation, the outlet, Neighbourhood Media, has already expanded to include 16 different publications, all for their own specific postcode in Sydney.

 Having worked across various areas of media publishing, including sales, consulting and marketing, Georgie says she had begun to notice a disconnect between the content publishers were creating and their audiences, before inspiration struck during the uncertainty of 2020.

 “When COVID-19 hit, I came up with the idea to flip the model and create something for a specific audience and then think about the commercial aspects later.
 I actually invested about $100 to get a one-page PDF made as my marketing, and I ended up selling about three times over the target for the first issue,” she says.

 “I obviously had no examples to show everyone, so it really just had the rate, a little intro about Neighbourhood Media, and our branding.